wp-plugins/thrivehive/readme.txt

 == Changelog ==
+* V 1.72 Adding support for form types to aid in managing default form html
 * V 1.71 Fixing minor bug in new pdf properties
 * V 1.7 Adding mappings so that we can move to our new PDF embedder plugin
 * V 1.69 Fix for slugs switching back and forth on post update